tillioss/tilli-ide/README.md

 ********************

+## Joining the Tilli Community
+We are a community of learning designers, game designers, developers and educators with an interest in designing game-based, social emotional learning experience for kids.
+We create an environment where our community can effectively explore, create innovative and open aid distribution technology services that are inclusive, accountable, and accessible for everyone.

 ### Contribution Guidelines

-We would love your input to add new features or fix existing bugs for teh IDE!
+We would love your input!
 We want to make contributing to this project as easy and transparent as possible so kindly go through our contribution guidelines here: [Contribution Guidelines](https://tillioss.github.io/docs/Contribution-Guidelines)

 ### Code of Conduct
 <br>Please note that Tilli’s open-source projects are governed by our [Code of conduct](https://tillioss.github.io/docs/code-of-conduct).